jochenalt/Ondine/docs/Electronics.md

 <img width="400" src="https://raw.githubusercontent.com/jochenalt/Ondine/master/docs/images/electronics/BLDC Chopper.png"/>

 To improve the ripple of the movement, space vector PWM (SVPM) can be used instead of plain PWM modulating sine waves.
-This is kind of electronic engineering black magic, an introduction can be found [here](https://www.switchcraft.org/learning/2017/3/15/space-vector-pwm-intro), frankly I did not spend the effort to dig into it, since it is so easy to implement and gains you a smoother movement.
+This is kind of electrical engineering black magic, an introduction can be found [here](https://www.switchcraft.org/learning/2017/3/15/space-vector-pwm-intro), frankly I did not spend the effort to dig into it, since it is so easy to implement and gains you a smoother movement.

 <img width="400" src="https://raw.githubusercontent.com/jochenalt/Ondine/master/docs/images/electronics/SPWM vs SVPWM.png"/>